zaphosting/docs/docs/vserver-linux-gs-interface.md

 ## Installation of a voice server

-The installation of a **Voiceserver (Teamspeak 3 Server)** is similar to the installation of a gameserver.
+The installation of a **Voiceserver (Teamspeak 3 Server)** is similar to the installation of a game server.
 You must first click on "Gameserver / TS3" again.
 In this section you will find the option **Install voice server**, which you can click to start the installation process for the Teamspeak 3 server.

 ![img](https://user-images.githubusercontent.com/61839701/165701625-b6443738-3b39-432e-a486-baedd6266bf6.png)